privateprep/coding-space-website/src/pages/careers.md

       applyLink: https://forms.gle/uUZaXSzoE5iCVkWN7
     info:
       title: Program Manger
-      description: >-
+      description: >
-        Compensation: $67,000 + benefits

         We're seeking a full-time Program Manager to join our NY Metro area team and help lead our growing network of in-person and online coding programs.
 This is an in-person role that includes regular travel to our locations in Manhattan, Brooklyn, the Bronx, Scarsdale, and Port Washington.

         As Program Manager, you'll own key aspects of teacher management, program quality, and class operations.
 You'll be instrumental in maintaining our high standards while continuously improving our programs.

+        Compensation: $67,000 + benefits
       type:
         - full-time
       locations: